 |Site Name||Bonus Offer||Rating||USA|

-The odds below reflect the current betting odds for winning Super Bowl 52.
-As expected, the Patriots are favored for the win.
-However, this season has seen underdogs pull out impressive stops, so we can’t count the Eagles out, no matter what the odds say.
+The odds below reflect the current betting odds for winning Super Bowl 53.
+As expected, the preseason odds lean towards the Patriots.
+However, this season has a long way to go, so its really anyone’s game.

 We recommend taking the time to do your research, follow the odds and make an informed decision on Super Bowl day.